A Hole in the Head: Plot

-Production
+Original play

 The story originated as a one-act play titled The Dragon's Head, written by Arnold Schulman in 1949.
+Under the title My Fiddle Has Three Strings it played at Westport under the direction of Lee Strasberg.
+According to Schulman, "The play was a total disaster because between the lines "Hello?" and "How are you?" each actor did five minutes of "sense memory"...
+It was a normal-length play that lasted about six hours on opening night."

+Television Play

 Schulman wrote a new version titled The Hearts of Forgotten Hotel that was staged as a television broadcast as part of the Playwrights '56 anthology series in 1955.
+Arthur Penn directed.
+Schulman said "It was a beautiful production, the best it ever was... it was very, very simple, not a comedy at all.
+It ended very unhappily.
+It was a tiny slice of life, done brilliantly."

 The show drew the attention of Garson Kanin, who asked Schulman to convert it for Broadway.
 The Tony Award-winning Broadway play debuted in 1957.
+It was renamed A Hole in the Head.
+Schulman said "I had no idea how it applied to the play and still don't."

+Schulman said that when the play was on the road, "The audiences went into hysterics at the funny stuff and hated the serious stuff...
+I knew easily how to fix it and make it into a hit.
+Just take out the serious stuff, put in more jokes, and give it a happy ending.
+And that is what I did.
+Since then, I've felt that is the moment when I sold out."

+The play was a big success.

+Production

 Frank Sinatra's agent Bert Allenberg bought the film rights for $200,000 plus 5% of the profits.

 The hotel used for the exterior shots was the Cardozo Hotel, located on Miami Beach's Ocean Drive.
 Shot over 40 days from November 10, 1958 to January 9, 1959, the film did not enjoy a smooth production, particularly during the location filming at Miami Beach.
 Sinatra's relations with the press were problematic, as he believed that the media perpetuated rumors involving him.

 Aided by cinematographer William Daniels, Capra completed the film 80 days ahead of schedule, partly because he shot very long takes, knowing Sinatra's famed antipathy for performing scenes more than once.
 The film's final production cost of $1.89 million was under its allotted budget.

 Schulman wrote a novel based on the film containing additional material.
 The story was adapted again in 1968 as the Broadway musical Golden Rainbow.